 MarkVCID Consortium Overview

-MarkVCID’s seven research sites and coordinating center are funded by grants from the National Institute of Neurological Disorders & Stroke (NINDS).
+MarkVCID’s seven research sites and coordinating center are funded by grants from the National Institute of Neurological Disorders & Stroke (NINDS) and National Institute on Aging (NIA), and the BrightFocus Foundation.

 The 5-year mission of the research sites is to analyze and optimize candidate VCID biomarkers (years 1-2) and participate in a consortium-wide program of biomarker scaling-up, multi-site protocol implementation, and multi-site validation (years 3-5).